AnnapurnaKalmath/NOVA-A-Conversational-AI-to-Guide-Younger-Self-Through-the-Storm/README.md

-# NOVA-A-Conversational-AI-to-Guide-Younger-Self-Through-the-Storm
+# NOVA: A Conversational AI Mirror for Emotional Overload and Self-Evolution
 Nova is a next-generation emotionally intelligent AI designed not just to assist users, but to evolve with them.
 At its core lies a long-term memory architecture that blends both hardcoded user profiles and continuously adapting emotional context embeddings, allowing Nova to deliver deeply personalized experiences.

-# NOVA: A Conversational AI Mirror for Emotional Overload and Self-Evolution

 > "**Not just a chatbot — a future-self that grows with you.**"